SpeedrunnerG55/Linked-Lists/README.md

 stack and queue variants are also available.
 Inherent with less functionality.

 # 3 in one
-List stack and que in one program! :O share the same temp pointers and share the same start pointer
+List stack and queue in one program! :O share the same temp pointers and share the same start pointer